jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 About incorporating automatic containment into the Diagram Expression documentation:

 I think I should introduce automatic containment only later in the documentation (of Diagram Expression).
-I should first ignore it, and after explaining enough topics I will have created enough frame of reference, to be able to introduce it
+I should first ignore it, and after explaining enough topics I might have created enough frame of reference, to be able to introduce it

 ### Commands with Fixed Logical Residence

 (2008-05-18)
 Another way to make a command part of a bigger whole, is to give a command a fixed logical residence.
 A command already has a fixed *physical* residence, being the place where the command is stored on disk permanently.
 A command is stored somewhere, just like an object.
 But a command can also be given a fixed *logical* residence.
 This fixed logical residence shadows the fixed physical residence and gives a command a fixed logical position.
 The logical residence is the target of all references to the command.
 Only the fixed logical residence has access to the physical residence of the command.

 It is actually advised to give a command a fixed logical residence.
-Preferably, you make the command logically part of a module, because modules will bundle together classes and commands to a single logical unit of functionality.
+Preferably, you make the command logically part of a module, because modules might bundle together classes and commands to a single logical unit of functionality.
 Don’t make the command part of a class.
 This binds a command too much to a class.
 Give a command the freedom to become part of multiple classes, rather than tying it up to a single class.
-A class’s granting a command access to its private contents already establishes a tighter bond, and the command will be visible as part of the class anyway, even when the class is not the fixed logical residence of the command.
-And even when you do give the command a fixed logical residence inside a class, the whole rest of the system is going to ignore that: a command call will still be a call upon multiple objects.
+A class’s granting a command access to its private contents already establishes a tighter bond, and the command might be visible as part of the class anyway, even when the class is not the fixed logical residence of the command.
+And even when you do give the command a fixed logical residence inside a class, the whole rest of the system is going to ignore that: a command call might still be a call upon multiple objects.
 Only the definition of the command would then be bound to the class.

 A module can get overloaded command names, when all commands are logically tied to a module, but this was already the case in languages such as C++.
 In C++ all the commands of all classes were already reachable globally.
 In Encircle, commands can even be overloaded having the same signatures, because in the diagram they are different symbols, and can be reached separately regardless of their name or signature.

 ### Ideas From Commands & Classes Loosely coupled

 < 2008-09-22.
 These sections used to be part of Commands & Classes Loosely Coupled, but are moved to Automatic Containment as a cross out text.
 Some of the approaches in this section are old.
 Class commands are no longer imaginary.
 The questions, that remain at the end of the first section should be solved by automatic containment of relations.
 The display of a bidirectional relation between a command and an object is not like this anymore.
-If the explanations will not have a place in Automatic Containment anymore, then they can be deleted, because these texts are not required anywhere else. >
+If the explanations might not have a place in Automatic Containment anymore, then they can be deleted, because these texts are not required anywhere else. >

 #### Automatic containment of independent commands